-- ECH: High Power mode (16 MHz and above) - ECL: Low Power mode (below 16 MHz)
+- ECH: High Power mode - ECL: Low Power mode

 When EC mode is selected, there is no delay in operation after a Power-on Reset (POR) or wake-up from Sleep.
 Because the PIC® MCU design is fully static, stopping the external clock input will have the effect of halting the device while leaving all data intact.
 Upon restarting the external clock, the device will resume operation as if no time had elapsed.